Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Experiment

-While~\cite{wei2022cot} demonstrates that CoT can enhance the commonsense reasoning capabilities of LLMs, its applicability to MLLMs in leveraging visual elements under conflict scenarios may not be directly transferable.
-In response to this problem, we propose a simple and effective prompting technique named {\bf Focus-on-Vision} (FoV) prompting to explicitly instruct MLLMs to prioritize visual information, which can be seamlessly incorporated into current MLLMs:

-Table~\ref{tab:improve} shows the results.
-We adhere to the methodologies outlined in the original papers by implementing Visual Contrastive Decoding (VCD) and Pay Attention to Image (PAI) techniques on the \texttt{Qwen-VL-Chat-9.6B} and \texttt{LLaVA-1.5-13B} models.
-Both approaches significantly improve the models' performance, aligning with the outcomes reported in the literature for enhancing MLLMs trustworthiness.
-Interestingly, we notice that CoT prompting diminishes the performance of the models.
-Upon examining the failure cases, we find that though CoT envokes the commonsense reasoning abilities of MLLMs, these models can over-rely on their parametric knowledge to draw the conclusion, which results in an increased number of inaccurate response or refusals.
-We present the corresponding failure cases in Appendix~\ref{cot_failure}.
-In contrast, our Focus on Vision (FoV) prompting technique addresses this issue by guiding MLLMs to prioritize visual information, which boosts performances across models.
+Furthermore, we propose a direct prompting technique, termed \textbf{Focus-on-Vision} (FoV) prompting, which explicitly instructs MLLMs to prioritize visual information.
+This can be seamlessly integrated into current MLLMs using the following template: \texttt{[textual query] Please focus on the visual information.}